cozy/cozy-move/README.md

 ## What is the Cozy-Move component?

-It is a wizard that helps cozy users to move their Cozy from one place/hoster to another.
+Cozy-Move is a wizard that helps cozy users to move their Cozy from one place/hoster to another.

 ## Workflows